Effective temperature of active matter

 The relaxational dynamics of super-cooled liquids and glasses is usually examined by monitoring the decay of the -- possibly two-time dependent -- incoherent (one-particle) intermediate scattering function $F_s(\vec Q,t,t_w)=N^{-1} \sum_{i=1}^N \langle \, e^{-i\vec Q[\vec r_i(t+t_w) -\vec r_i(t_w)]}\, \rangle $~\cite{Binder-Kob} with $t_w$ the waiting-time measured after preparation and $t$ the delay time between the total and the waiting times.
 In the liquid and under the effect of the motors the systems reach an isotropic stationary regime: $F_s$ only depends on $Q$ and $t$.
 Figure~\ref{fig:incoherent} displays $F_s$ as a function of time-delay in a log-linear scale for several force strengths ranging from zero (equilibrium limit) to $90\% \overline F$.
 The decay is faster for increasing force strengths though remains relatively slow for all drives as demonstrated by the fact that $F_s$ decays to zero in a logarithmic time-scale.
 In the inset we show how the $\alpha$-relaxation time, $\tau_\alpha\equiv F_s(Q,\tau_\alpha)=e^{-1}$, decreases for increasing force strength in a linear-log scale, similarly to the shear-thinning phenomenon.
 The line is $\tau_\alpha\sim A \exp -(f^M/f^o)$.
 At each applied force we find $\tau_\alpha \propto Q^{-2}$ (not shown).

-The equilibrium fluctuation-dissipation theorem (FDT) states that the spontaneous fluctuations are related to their associated induced fluctuations by a model-independent formula $T \chi(t,t_w) = C(t=0,t_w)-C(t,t_w)$. $C$ is the connected correlation of two observables $O_1$ and $O_2$, measured at times $t+t_w$ and $t_w$ respectively. $\chi$ is the linear response of the average of the observable $O_1$ measured at time $t+t_w$ to an infinitesimal perturbation that modifies the Hamiltonian as $H\to H-h O_2$ from $t_w$ to $t$: $\chi(t,t_w) = \langle O_1^h(t+t_w)-O_1(t+t_w)\rangle /h$.
-In interacting particle problems~\cite{Ludovic} it is customary to use $O_1(t_w) =\frac1{N} \sum_{i=1}^N \epsilon_i e^{i\vec Q\vec r_i(t_w)} $, $O_2(t_w) = 2 \sum_{i=1}^N \epsilon_i \cos[\vec Q\vec r_i(t_w)] $, with the field $\epsilon_i=\pm 1$ with probability a half.
-For each system configuration we averaged over 100 field realizations.
+The equilibrium fluctuation-dissipation theorem (FDT) states that the spontaneous fluctuations are related to their associated induced fluctuations by a model-independent formula $T \chi(t,t_w) = [C(t=0,t_w)-C(t,t_w)]$. $C$ is the connected correlation of two observables $O_1$ and $O_2$, measured at times $t+t_w$ and $t_w$ respectively. $\chi$ is the linear response of the average of the observable $O_1$ measured at time $t+t_w$ to an infinitesimal perturbation that modifies the Hamiltonian as $H\to H-h O_2$ from $t_w$ to $t$: $\chi(t,t_w) = \langle O_1^h(t+t_w)-O_1(t+t_w)\rangle /h$.
+The choice of the appropriate observables $O_1$ and $O_2$ follows standard procedures and details about the calculations can be found in Ref.~\cite{Ludovic}.
+Here, we recall that in interacting particle problems~\cite{Ludovic} it is customary to use $O_1(t_w) =\frac1{N} \sum_{i=1}^N \epsilon_i e^{i\vec Q\vec r_i(t_w)}$, $O_2(t_w) = 2 \sum_{i=1}^N \epsilon_i \cos[\vec Q\vec r_i(t_w)] $, where the field $\epsilon_i=\pm 1$ with probability a half.
+With this choice, $C(t)=F_s(Q, t)$.
+For each system configuration we averaged over 100 field realizations and considered $Q=Q_{Max}$.
 In Fig.~\ref{fig:fdt} we show the fluctuation-dissipation relation for passive and active matter.
 The plots are parametric constructions of the integrated linear response $\chi$ as a function of the correlation function using $t$ as the parameter~\cite{Teff}.
 In the equilibrium case, FDT holds and minus the inverse slope of $\chi(C)$ is the temperature of the thermal bath, $T=0.8$ in this case.
 In general, all curves join at $(C=1,\chi=0)$, as imposed by normalization at $t=0$.
 The `initial' slope is determined by the equilibrium FDT~\cite{Cudeku}.
-At longer time-differences the curves progressively depart from the equilibrium result to reach other straight lines characterised by slopes that depend on the strength of the motor forces.
+At longer time-differences the curves progressively depart from the equilibrium result to reach other straight lines characterized by slopes that depend on the strength of the motor forces.
 A time (or correlation) dependent effective temperature is then defined as~\cite{Teff}

 Interestingly enough, soon after departure from the equilibrium form, the curves approach a new straight line from which one extracts a single value of the effective temperature -- within numerical accuracy~\cite{Houches}.